GraceBowles/refernce-website/README.md

 CSS is Cascading Style Sheets.
 CSS is the language used to control the apperance of HTML pages.
 A CSS file is first created in codes editor, saving the extension .css.

-9. What is the difference between CSS property and value (write explanation and an example code)
+9. What is the difference between CSS property and value (write explanation and an example code) CSS property is a selector.
+For an example, you are able to change the font style, size and colour.
+CSS value is the setting for the property.
+For example, the colour can be any colour and the font-family can be a varity of fonts.

 10. Why do we use border-box property in CSS?